zotonic/zotonic/doc/developer-guide/logging.rst

 .. seealso:: :ref:`cookbook-logstash` cookbook
 .. seealso:: To log messages to the database, you can use :ref:`mod_logging`.

-Zotonic uses `Lager`_ for logging.
+Zotonic uses `Logger`_ for logging.
 Lager metadata is automatically set by Zotonic, so to log a message from your code, simply call Lager directly:

 .. code-block:: erlang